 - Tremors

-At Moving Mountains Recovery, we understand how difficult the transition into sobriety can be.
-We offer multiple therapies such as dialect-behavioral therapy (DBT), cognitive-behavioral therapy (CBT), and a unique adventure therapy program to help clients overcome their addiction.
-We have compassionate, experienced staff that will encourage and guide them on their path to recovery.
-If you have any questions about addiction, please contact us today!
-We are ready to help you or your loved one begin your journey of recovery from crystal meth addiction today.
+At Moving Mountains Recovery in New Jersey, we understand how difficult the transition into sobriety can be.
+We offer multiple therapies, such as dialect-behavioral therapy (DBT), cognitive-behavioral therapy (CBT), and a unique adventure therapy program to help clients overcome their addictions.
+We have compassionate, experienced medical professionals who will encourage and guide them on their path to recovery.